Note on the stability of planar stationary flows in an exterior domain without symmetry: Preliminaries

 As can be seen from Proposition \ref{prop.general.energy.est.resol.}, the key object in closing the energy computation is to derive the estimate for the next term appearing in the right-hand sides of \eqref{est1.prop.general.energy.est.resol.} and \eqref{est2.prop.general.energy.est.resol.}:

 Note that the Hardy inequality in polar coordinates \eqref{polar.grad.n'} cannot be applied to this term.
-The next proposition shows that this term can be handled if $\lambda$ in \eqref{RS} satisfies $|\lambda|\ge O(\beta^2 e^{-\frac{1}{6\beta}})$. \begin{proposition} Let $\beta_1$ be the constant in Proposition \ref{prop.general.energy.est.resol.}.
-Then the following statements hold.
+The next proposition shows that this term can be handled if $\lambda$ in \eqref{RS} satisfies $|\lambda|\ge O(\beta^2 e^{-\frac{1}{6\beta}})$. \begin{proposition} { Let $\beta_1$ and $d_1$ be the constants in Proposition \ref{prop.general.energy.est.resol.}, and let $d \in (0, d_1)$. } Then the following statements hold.

 {\rm (1)} Fix a positive number $\beta_2\in(0,\min\{\frac1{12},\beta_1\})$.
 Then the set

 is included in the resolvent $\rho(-\mathbb{A}_V)$ for any $\beta\in (0,\beta_2)$.

 {\rm (2)} Let $q\in(1,2]$ and $f\in L^2_\sigma(\Omega) \cap L^q(\Omega)^2$.
 Then we have